sunfounder/pidog/docs/source/python/python_start/enable_i2c_camera.rst

-5. Enable I2C, SPI and Camera Interface
+5. Enable I2C, SPI Interface
 ========================================

 Here we are using the Raspberry Pi's I2C and Camera interfaces, but by default they are disabled, so we need to enable them first.